Arielle Jacobs: Biography

-Jacobs was born in San Francisco to a Filipino mother and an American-Jewish father.
-She later moved to Half Moon Bay, California, and then to New York City.
-Her older brother, Adam Jacobs, is also a theatre performer.

-Dancing since the age of three, she studied ballet, tap, and jazz.
-Jacobs' first time in front of an audience was at the age of seven, as a Christmas present in a school play.
+Dancing since the age of three, Jacobs studied ballet, tap, and jazz.
+Her first time in front of an audience was at the age of seven, portraying a Christmas present in a school play.
 After moving to Princeton, New Jersey in her early teens, Jacobs attended Princeton High School, where she performed with the Princeton High School Choir.
 She graduated from New York University with a Bachelor of Music Degree in Vocal Performance.

 She began studying voice at the San Francisco Conservatory of Music, and later at the Westminster Conservatory of Music.
 Her first taste of professional theatre came at the age of ten when she was cast in a new musical called Honor Song for Crazy Horse at the Mountain View Center for Performing Arts in California.

 Jacobs takes an active interest in environmentalism and animal rights, and created an environmental website called "Help Heal the Earth" to teach kids about living an eco-friendly life.
 She also founded a non-profit organization called The Girls Camaraderie Project, which aims to inspire camaraderie among girls ages 10–13, and runs this organization with Broadway star Lexi Lawson (who played Eliza in the musical Hamilton).

 Jacobs married actor J.J.
-Caruncho on March 6, 2020 in Tulum, Mexico.
+Caruncho on March 6, 2020, in Tulum, Mexico.